unisave-cloud/docs/session.md

 When you start your game (or Unity Editor), the session ID is not known.
 Therefore the first request sent will not contain it and that will trigger the start of a new session.
 Then, when your game exists, or is inactive for more than 60 minutes, the session ID is automatically forgotten.

 The session storage is a small key-value storage (like `PlayerPrefs`) that is bound to a session ID and stored on the server (in the database).
 It is used to remember information about the session.
 The `Auth` facade uses session storage to remember who is logged in within the session.
-That's why you send you email and password only once and then the server remembers.
+That's why you send your email and password only once and then the server remembers.
 The session ID acts as a temporary password that identifies you for the duration of a session.

 <a name="using-session-storage"></a>